fbpx

 Recovery from TBI: Short-Term and Long-Term

 Formerly, it was thought that mild TBI, or concussion, was a minor injury because recovery from a concussion proceeds fastest in the three to six months after the injury.
-Most clinical studies take place during this brief period, with the result that medical data seems to indicate little to no lasting harm.
-The long-term study carried out by the TRACK-TBI team found that after the initial improvement, patients often remained static or suffered declines.
-In other words, they did not continue their improvement tragectory back to normal.
+Most clinical studies take place during this brief period, resulting in medical data indicating little to no lasting harm.
+The long-term study carried out by the TRACK-TBI team found that patients often remained static or declined after the initial improvement.
+In other words, they did not continue their improvement trajectory back to normal.

 Short-Term Prognosis